mwlik/inky-phat-signals-to-frames/README.md

 Written during CrewCTF 2024 for the Sniff Two challenge, so it's not that perfect, at least until I need it another time.

-Note: This would work for [Waveshare Inch E-Ink Display pHAT](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT), with some modification cause they have similar protocols.
+Note: This would work for [Waveshare Inch E-Ink Display pHAT](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT), with some modification cause they have a similar protocol.

 Another Note: the script excpects a csv file with this format (this was exported a .sal file)
 ```